gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ### Exception Handling

 {{% notice note "Problem" %}}
-You errors are returning 500 Internal Server error, downstream services are not able to determine reason for the error.
+Your errors are returning 500 Internal Server error, downstream services are not able to determine reason for the error.
 {{% /notice %}}

 Use `@RestControllerAdvice` to return custom error responses.